Lawsuit Demands Disclosure of Documents on D.C. MPD’s Work with

 Project Veritas, Oath Keepers and Other Private Organizations

-The Partnership for Civil Justice Fund today filed a Freedom of Information Act lawsuit demanding government disclosure of documents regarding the D.C.
+The Partnership for Civil Justice Fund is litigating to obtain disclosure of documents regarding the D.C.
 Metropolitan Police Department (MPD) and its officers’ relationships with Project Veritas, Oath Keepers and other private groups or persons that have provided or offered to provide information or “intelligence” on their political opponents’ protests or organizing activities.

 The lawsuit states that the “D.C.
 MPD and its officers have worked with and received information from private, politically motivated, right-wing organizations to be used against the political opponents of those organizations,” and seeks public disclosure of the nature and extent of those relationships.